rahuldave/stories/content/lawoflargenumbers.md

-3. This law was first proved by Jakob Bernoulli in Ars Conjectandi, published posthumously by his nephew Niklaus Bernoulli, who appropriated entire passages of it for his treatise on law.
-It is the basis of much of modern frequentist statistics, including the Monte-Carlo method.
+3. The LLN was first proved by Jakob Bernoulli in Ars Conjectandi, published posthumously by his nephew Niklaus Bernoulli, who appropriated entire passages of it for his treatise on law.
+It is the basis of much of modern statistics, including the Monte-Carlo method.